Sites of the Weimar Classicism – Introduction

 One of the buildings connected with her is the Anna Amalia Library.
 The building dates to the 1560ies; it was converted into a library by the dowager duchess in 1761.
 She moved the book collection and the music collections from the ducal palace to the new place and kept adding books.
 Later, Goethe would become one of the most important patrons of the library.

 Photographing is not allowed inside, so there will be no pics of rows and rows of books and pretty white and gilded Rococo decorations, alas.
-But you can find some with the help of Father Google.
+But you can find some with the help of Uncle Google.

-The collection would later serve as base of the Goethe and Schiller Archive Weimar founded in 1885.
+The collection would later serve as base of the Goethe and Schiller Archive Weimar, founded in 1885.

 Dowager Palace (Wittumspalais)